chenAsaraf/DNA-mutation-report/README.md

 3. Sampling file that is a collection of already compared strings and the distance between them to illustrate mutations that were found in the genome (txt file).

 ![results for example](https://github.com/chenAsaraf/DNAMutationReport/blob/master/results_eample.JPG)

+For example - the replaces diagram as retulted in experiment on 10,000 contigs.
+The string 'AC' represents that 'A' was in the healthy tissue and was replaced with 'C' in the tumor tissue and so on.
 ![results diagrams](https://github.com/chenAsaraf/DNAMutationReport/blob/master/main-code/experiments-10000/10000-exp-chen-replaces.png)